strapi/documentation/docs/developer-docs/latest/developer-resources/unit-testing.md

 module.exports = { setupStrapi, cleanupStrapi };
 ```

-## Test strapi instance
+## Test the strapi instance

-We need a main entry file for our tests, one that will also test our helper file.
+You need a main entry file for the tests, one that will also test the helper file.
+To do this create `app.test.js` in the `tests` directory and add the following code:

 ```js
 //path: ./tests/app.test.js